 The color I chose was called White Italian Marble and I couldn’t be happier.

-I won’t go into all the details of the install, because Instant Granite does a great job of explaining everything and creating great videos.
+I won’t go into all the details about the install because Instant Granite does a great job of creating great videos on how to install it.

 - Take your time and don’t be afraid to pull the vinyl up and start over.
 The product is very easy to work with, and very forgiving.
 I think I pulled it up at least 3 times at first, just trying to make sure all the air bubbles were gone.